fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

     }
 ```

-Okay, now we just need to get a context.
-With Robolectric we can get our application class the following way:
+Okay, now we just need to get a context as follows:

 ```kotlin
 val application = ApplicationProvider.getApplicationContext<Application>()